Effective Use of the Florence High School Library Media Center

 - Students must return a signed parental permission form before using the Internet or AVL

-- Specific websites can be accessed through the Internet Explorer icon located on the desktops of the library’s computers or through links located on the FCS webpage.
-Additionally, the ‘Student Resources” icon provides links to heavily used programs such as Destiny, AVL, and Gaggle.
+- Specific websites can be accessed through links located on the FCS webpage.
+Additionally, the ‘Student Resources” icon provides links to heavily used programs such as Destiny and AVL.

 - Printing from computer is 5¢ per page.